styleguidist/react-styleguidist/docs/Configuration.md

 See examples in the [cookbook](Cookbook.md#how-to-change-styles-of-a-style-guide).

-> **Note:** Using a function allows access to theme variables as seen in the example below.
+> **Tip:** Using a function allows access to theme variables like in the example below.
 See available [theme variables](https://github.com/styleguidist/react-styleguidist/blob/master/src/client/styles/theme.ts).
 The returned object folows the same format as when configured as a litteral.

 ```javascript
 module.exports = {